RocketChat/docs-old/guides/user-guides/user-panel/managing-your-account/manage-devices.md

 # Manage Devices

 The **Manage Devices** menu lets you monitor and log out of your devices remotely.
-You can see a list of all the devices you’ve used to log into your Rocket.
+You can see a list of all the devices youÃÂ¢ÃÂÃÂve used to log into your Rocket.
 Chat workspace here.
 Click on any of the devices to view the client, device operating system, your last login activity, and device id.

 ## Log out of your devices